SerenTera/tera-notifier/README.md

 > READ THIS: When you Clone and download this module, RENAME the resulting folder to tera-notifier, DO NOT leave as 'tera-notifier-master' OR you can use the release version: https://github.com/SerenTera/tera-notifier/releases

 Uses these modules and FULL credits goes to them.
 I DID NOT make this module, merely edited it a little:
+- Commands Module by Pinkie-Pie for the code fragment. https://github.com/pinkipi/command
 - Node-notifier - https://github.com/mikaelbr/node-notifier
 - node-notifier Dependencies(pre-included in this version already)
 - snoretoast